 Opened on 17 December 1922, it is now home to more than 1400 animals and 135 species, plenty to keep you occupied all day, as well as Keeper Talks.

-It has had many changes, with cages slowly being replaced by areas where animals can stretch out and roam.
+It has undergone many changes, with cages being gradually replaced by areas where animals can stretch out and roam freely.

-Aviaries are also here now, where you can walk through meeting local birds at head height.
+Aviaries are also here now, where you can walk through and meet local birds at head height.
 The nocturnal Kiwi House is also a favourite with everyone, and you can nearly always see them up against the glass searching for grubs.

 Endangered birds and insects from New Zealand have been bred here at the zoo, with both being established on predator-free islands in the Hauraki Gulf.

-Maybe one day, these animals can be on the mainland as New Zealand’s dream to become predator-free (eradicate introduced mammals) by 2050 becomes a reality.
+Perhaps one day, these animals can be reintroduced to the mainland as New Zealand’s dream of becoming predator-free (eradicating introduced mammals) by 2050 becomes a reality.

 You can find a link to the zoo map and keeper talks here to help you plan your day.